Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Methodology

-\item The attribution of $\vx(T)$ to the past states $\vy(t)$ as $t$ decreases from $T$ when $T'$ approaches $T$ from below.
-In this backward-looking context, the CIR metric is treated as a function of $t$, with $T$ fixed and $T'$ sufficiently close to it such that the lagged smoother PDFs approximate the optimal complete one.
-This is intuitively understood in a temporal discretization for an observational rate of $\Delta{t}\ll1$, where $T'=T-\Delta{t}$ (see Section \ref{sec:Tool_Backward_CIR} in the Appendix).
-Here, the finite memory effect similarly causes the CIR metric in \eqref{eq:metric_CIR} to diminish as $t$ decreases from $T$ in this limiting regime: A causal relationship from $\vy(t)$ to $\vx(T)$ is discovered if the additional observation of $\vx(T)$ provides significant uncertainty reduction in estimating $\vyt$ beyond that stemming from the data $\vx(s\leq T-\Delta t)$ as $\Delta t\rightarrow0^+$ for $t$ close to $T$.
-The interval in natural time $t$ over which the CIR metric in \eqref{eq:metric_CIR} is significant in this limiting regime defines the backward CIR over $[0,T]$. \end{enumerate} Therefore, by appropriately treating the CIR metric in \eqref{eq:metric_CIR} as either a function of $T'$ or $t$, we can rigorously define ways to quantify the forward and backward CIR, respectively.
+\item $\vx(T)$'s attribution to the past states $\vy(t)$ as $t$ decreases from $T$, when $T'$ approaches $T$ from below.
+This is intuitively understood by discretizing $[0,T]$ with an observation rate of $\Delta{t}\ll1$, where $T'=T-\Delta{t}$ (see also Appendix~\ref{sec:Tool_Backward_CIR}).
+Here, the finite-memory effect similarly causes the CIR metric in \eqref{eq:metric_CIR} to diminish as $t$ decreases from $T$ during this limiting regime, with a causal relationship from $\vy$ to $\vx(T)$ being discovered if the additional or new observation of $\vx(T)$ provides significant uncertainty reduction in estimating the past states of $\vy$ beyond that already stemming from the data $\vx(s\leq T-\Delta t)$ as $\Delta t\rightarrow0^+$.
+In this backward-time context, the CIR metric in \eqref{eq:metric_CIR} is treated as a function of $t$, with arbitrary $T$ fixed and $T'$ sufficiently close to it such that the lagged smoother PDFs approximate the optimal complete smoother.
+The interval in natural time $t$ over which the CIR metric is significant as $T'\to T^-$ will define the backward CIR over $[0,T]$. \end{enumerate} Therefore, by appropriately treating the CIR metric in \eqref{eq:metric_CIR} as either a function of $T'$ or $t$ (for the latter case after the limit $T'\to T^-$), we can rigorously define ways to quantify the forward and backward CIR, respectively.

-Panel (I) of Figure \ref{fig:schematic_diagram} provides a high-level overview of the forward and backward CIRs, in the context of a real-world scenario.
-Panel (II) provides further details through a schematic diagram that outlines the essential mathematical aspects of the ACI-based CIR framework developed in this work.
-Sections \ref{sec:Forward_CIR} and \ref{sec:Backward_CIR}, and Figure \ref{fig:details_FBCIR} contain more technical details.
+Panel (I) of Figure~\ref{fig:schematic_diagram} provides a high-level overview of the forward and backward CIRs, in the context of a real-world scenario.
+Panel (II) provides further details via a schematic diagram that outlines the essential mathematical aspects of the ACI-based CIR framework developed in this work during an extreme event.